Back

 Main findings

 The leading model reaches 44.3% on a seven-way task.
-The average across all six baselines is 35.1%.
+The average across all seven baselines is 34.7%.
 That is above the 14.3% random baseline, but far from reliable emotion recognition for production use.

 1. 01